Red Flags to Watch Out for in One-Way Video Interviews

 1. Unprepared for the Interview

-Being unprepared for the interview is a big red flag that indicates candidates’ disinterest in the role or the company.
-You must identify whether the candidate is nervous or unprepared.
-You can make use of AI analysis to check the emotions on their face if they’re nervous, scared, or confident.
-Be sure to use your own judgment too.
+A lack of preparation is a significant red flag, indicating potential disinterest in the role or the company.
+While AI tools can analyze facial expressions for emotions like nervousness or confidence, it is essential to use your judgment as well.
 If the candidate doesn’t have any idea about the company and the role they are being interviewed for, it may come across as if they’re not serious about the opportunity.

 When you check their pre-recorded answers, ensure they provided their responses in a clean and uncluttered background with well-lit surroundings.
 Elements like unprofessional background, poor lighting, or background noise can be very distracting, and you may not be able to focus on the candidate’s words.